akhenakh/narun/README.md

 - route grpc from Caddy
 - caddy config does not need the path
 - global nats url in caddy rather than per path?
-- SIGTERM on an app , node runner does not restart
+- [X] SIGTERM on an app , node runner does not restart
 - [X] known bug the node-runner is not downloading and hashing the binary back properly.
-- Log history not just live follow
+- Log history not just live follow or use external solution like vector
 - [X] check arch before downloading binary
 - [X] fix the version/tag system to long
 - [X] dont store arch as GOARCH since it may be a binary coming from another language.